nicolaus-hee/esp8266-benq-rs232-mqtt/README.md

 ![OpenHAB sitemap](https://github.com/nicolaus-hee/esp8266-benq-rs232-mqtt/blob/master/images/openhab_sitemap.png)

-### Google Assistant via openHAB (optional)
+### :four: Google Assistant via openHAB (optional)

 1. Complete the openHAB steps above.
-2. Connect your openHAB instance to the [openHAB cloud connector](https://www.openhab.org/addons/integrations/openhabcloud/).
+2. Connect your openHAB instance to the [openHAB Cloud connector](https://www.openhab.org/addons/integrations/openhabcloud/).
-3. Expose the newly created projector items to the openHAB cloud connector.
+3. Expose the newly created projector items to the openHAB Cloud  (Settings → openHAB Cloud → Items to Expose).
-4. Ask Google Assistant to "Talk to openHAB" to link your openHAB cloud account to your Assistant.
+4. Ask Google Assistant to "Talk to openHAB" to link your openHAB Cloud account to your Assistant.

 :white_check_mark: *A `TV` device will appear in your Google Home app and you can now control the projector via the app or with voice commands such as "mute my TV".*